A Look Back at Headcorn’s Aviation Heritage

 The site was surveyed in 1941–42 and by July 1943 had been accepted as suitable for an Advanced Landing Ground.
 A few months later it was designated as a light bomber base, with final plans approved in December of that year.
 Construction was carried out by the 5003rd and 5004th Airfield Construction Squadrons, who transformed farmland into a fully operational military site.

-The work created two Sommerfeld track runways, the main measuring 4,800 feet parallel to the River Beult and a secondary 4,200-foot strip crossing Shenley Lane.
+The work created two Sommerfeld track runways, the main measuring 4,800 feet parallel to the River Beult and a secondary 4,200-foot strip crossing Shenley Road.
 Eighty aircraft hard standings were laid out, along with a Butler combat hangar and a 74,000-gallon aviation fuel store.
 Local farms and buildings were requisitioned for use as workshops, stores, and living quarters.

 The Canadian Arrival